Europe Road Trip: 25 Incredible Routes

 Oviedo is the next stop and the starting point of the lesser-known Camino Primitivo (the oldest Camino).
 This compact and elegant city is another foodie delight, with a lively gastronomic scene.

-Home to Spanish cider (who knew?), you’ll find traditional sidrerias along Calle Gascona, known as cider boulevard.
+Home to delicious Spanish cider, you’ll find traditional sidrerias along Calle Gascona, known as cider boulevard.
 Visit in September for Fiestas de San Mateo, a live theatre and music spectacular.
 If you go in October, you’ll be in the middle of the Asturias apple harvest.

 A Coruna is up next, passing by the spectacular Playa de Las Catedrales en route.
 There is so much to do in A Coruna, a dynamic city that is home to a busy modern port, a relaxed beachfront resort, and an atmospheric old town.